Blackrock – Charting new waters

 Investments are not binary.
 There are always nuances and different ways to tackle an investment challenge.
 As much as our clients are telling us they need captains, we reply that they require a toolkit which harnesses the power of data and modern technology and embraces a holistic set of portfolio construction capabilities.

-Many investment objectives need a combination of investment strategies, and the conversation will increasingly turn to how best to blend a portfolio.
+Many investment objectives need a combination of investment strategies, and the conversation will increasingly turn to how to best blend a portfolio.
 Success in the future will involve looking across the investment spectrum to identify where indexing strategies are most appropriate, where factors can help drive additional returns and where an alpha-seeking approach is most apt.
 In fixed income, for example, yield curve strategies, duration management and access to markets can be a major differentiator for an alpha-seeking manager.

 As investors increasingly focus on the value for money they are receiving, the desired outcome will need tighter definition and monitoring – to continuously align portfolios towards the most cost-effective way to achieve it.
 This will require more powerful tools and analytics, to enable investors to have a deeper understanding of how the selected products interact with one another.
 Let’s remember that a portfolio composed of the best managers isn’t necessarily the best possible portfolio.